rism-digital/verovio-reference-book/_book/06-installing-or-building-from-sources/03-python.md

 You may specify the branch, commit hash, or tag name after an `@` at the end of the Git url.

-If you have a local copy of the repository just run.
+If you have a local copy of the repository just run:

 ```bash
 pip install <path_to_local_repo>